yellowdog/python-examples/README.md

 - The **Work Requirement** name is automatically set using a concatenation of the `tag` property, and a UTC timestamp: e.g.: `mytag_221024-15552480`.
 - **Task Group** names are automatically created for any Task Group that is not explicitly named, using names of the form `task_group_1` (or `task_group_01`, etc., for larger numbers of Task Groups).
 Task Group numbers can also be included in user-defined Task Group names using the `{{task_group_number}}` variable substitution discussed below.
 - **Task** names are automatically created for any Task that is not explicitly named, using names of the form `task_1` (or `task_01`, etc., for larger numbers of Tasks).
 The Task counter resets for each different Task Group.
 Task numbers can also be included in user-defined Task names using the `{{task_number}}` variable substitution discussed below.
 Automatic Task name generation can be suppressed by setting the `setTaskNames` property to `false`, in which case the `task_name` variable will be set to `none`.
-Note that Task names must be set for any tasks that specify outputs.

 #### Obtaining Names/Context from Environment Variables at Task Run Time